Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07.md

 value on the table is the weakest possible rated strength for that weapon.
 They can be built "stronger" at no extra cost.
 A character still needs to be at least that strong to handle the weapon, but any ST they have above that score is "wasted" and doesn't go into figuring damage or range.
+Being "stronger" than your bow doesn't let you pull it back any further than its own physical limit.

 The Melee Weapons Table gives us everything you'd expect out of a dungeon fantasy game.